pzompa/Rock-Paper-Scissor-Game/README.md

 * There were no responsive issues seen on all screen sizes.
 * All the pages displayed and functioned as expected.
 ---
+## Deployment

+### Version Control
+* The site was created using the Visual Studio code editor and pushed to github to the remote repository **‘Rock-Paper-Scissors-Game’**.
+* The following git commands were used throughout development to push code to the remote repo:
+* `git add <file>` - This command was used to add the files to the staging area before they are committed.
+* `git commit -m "commit message"` This command was used to commit changes to the local repository queue ready for the final step.
+* `git push` This command was used to push all committed code to the remote repository on github.
+### Deployment to GitHub Pages
+ The following steps were used to deploy the website using GitHub Pages:

+* In the GitHub repository, navigate to the 'Settings' tab.
+* On the left hand menu select 'Pages'.
+* For the source section, select 'Branch: Main'.
+* Click Save.
+* A live link will be displayed in a green banner when published successfully.
+* After a few minutes, the website will be build and deployed.
+* The live link can be found [here](https://pzompa.github.io/Rock-Paper-Scissor-Game/)

+### Forking the repository:
+By forking the GitHub Repository we make a copy of the original repository by using the following steps...
+* Go to the GitHub repository.
+* Click on 'Fork' button in upper right hand corner.
+* Select 'Create new fork' from the drop-down menu.

+## Clone the Repository:
+* Click on the code drop down button
+* Click on HTTPS
+* Copy the repository link to the clipboard
+* Open your IDE of choice (git must be installed for the next steps)
+* Type git clone copied-git-url into the IDE terminal
+* The project will now of been cloned on your local machine for use.
 ## Credits:
 ### Content and Media:
 * Used [image](https://www.vecteezy.com/vector-art/691497-rock-paper-scissors-neon-icons) from Rock Paper Scissors Game Vectors by Vecteezy.